yupgup/jonitrythall.com/_posts/2023-11-07-a-backstory.markdown

 These are all the things I'm able to feel and believe on good days, though there are still a lot of bad days where I find this advice and wisdom to be utter bullshit, <mark style="background: #E4E3FC;">and the heavy weight of despair puts me into that same bed I swore I would never see in the daytime again as long as I could move</mark>.

 I guess to say this has been a journey is an understatement, and it's still playing out.
+This post also doesn't touch on the profound impact that this injury has had on my family.
+I'll never be able to adequately express how sorry I am that we all have to go through this and how much I appreciate everything they have done and continue to do to help me and help this house still function.

 I hope all my updates are primarily positive from here, but even if they're not, I'll still share them.